Facebook iconWhat is Multi-Step RAG (A Complete Guide)

 What is Multi-Step RAG?

-Multi-Step RAG improves on traditional RAG by performing multiple rounds of retrieval and reasoning, using intermediate results to refine and express the next more effective query.
+Multi-Step RAG improves on traditional RAG by performing multiple rounds of retrieval and reasoning, using intermediate results to refine the next query and retrieve more targeted evidence.

 Workflow of Multi-Step RAG